The Rolex Submariner, introduced in 1953, is the standard among diving watches, and the first watch to withstand depths of 300 meters (1,000 feet).

 Our Rolex Submariner review will discuss three different references or iterations—the 116610, 114060, and the 16610, as well as answer some frequently asked reader questions about the Submariner.

-Submariner has progressed through several different movements since its debut at the 1964 Basel Swiss Watch Fair.
+Submariner watches have progressed through several different movements since its debut at the 1964 Basel Swiss Watch Fair.

 The current models are reference 114060 (no-date Submariner), which uses caliber 3135, and 116060 (date), which uses caliber 3130.